nipreps/nibabies/README.md

 ---

-### Requirements
+### Getting Started

+Before using *NiBabies*, you will need to have your MRI data formatted in [BIDS](https://bids.neuroimaging.io/).
+This helps the software locate the available data, and optimize the workflow accordingly.

+#### Installing NiBabies

-Given its extensive dependencies, the easiest way to get up and running with *NiBabies* is by using the available [Docker](https://hub.docker.com/r/mgxd/nibabies/tags?page=1&ordering=last_updated) or [Singularity](https://cloud.sylabs.io/library/mathiasg/default/nibabies) containers.
+Given its extensive dependencies, the easiest way to get up and running with *NiBabies* is by using the available [Docker](https://hub.docker.com/r/nipreps/nibabies/tags?page=1&ordering=last_updated) containers.

 Images are all tagged with the release number, which must be specified in order to pull the images.
-For example, if you wanted to pull version `0.1.0`, you would use the following command.
+For example, if you wanted to pull version `21.0.0rc1`, you would use the following command.
 ```
 # Docker
-docker pull mgxd/nibabies:0.1.0
+docker pull nipreps/nibabies:21.0.0rc1
-# Singularity
-singularity pull library://mathiasg/default/nibabies:0.1.0
 ```

-If you insist on installing this tool locally, you can use the [Dockerfile](./Dockerfile) as a guide.
+However, if you would prefer to install this tool natively, you can refer the [Dockerfile](./Dockerfile) as a guide for all the dependencies.

 ---